lwang-astro/PeTar/README.md

 ```
 petar.[tool name] -h
 ```
+Be careful that options with the same name may have a different meaning for each tool.

 #### Initial input data file
 PeTar has an internal Plummer model generator (equal mass system) by using Henon Unit and half-mass radius being 1.0.